WHAT IS GMAT EXAM?

 - Prep 4 GMAT

-The key factor to prepare for GMAT is being consistent in your approach and plan systematically, and this will definitely help you scoring a 700+ score.
+The key factor in preparing for GMAT is being consistent in your approach and plan systematically.
+This will help you score a 700+ score.

 1) Schools you can target: